hyperledger/fabric-sdk-node/README.md

 The Hyperledger Fabric Client SDK makes it easy to use APIs to interact with a Hyperledger Fabric blockchain.

-As an application developer, to learn about how to install and use the Node.js SDK, please visit the [fabric documentation](http://hyperledger-fabric.readthedocs.io/en/latest/Setup/NodeSDK-setup).
+As an application developer, to learn about how to install and use the Node.js SDK, please visit the [SDK documentation](http://fabric-sdk-node.readthedocs.io/en/master).

 This project publishes two separate npm packages:
 * `fabric-client` - main client for the Hyperledger Fabric.
 Applications can use this package to install and instantiate chaincodes, submit transactions and make queries against a Hyperledger Fabric-based blockchain network.
 * `fabric-ca-client` - client for the optional component in Hyperledger Fabric, [fabric-ca](https://github.com/hyperledger/fabric-ca).
 The fabric-ca component allows applications to enroll Peers and application users to establish trusted identities on the blockchain network.
 It also provides support for pseudonymous transaction submissions with Transaction Certificates.
-If the target blockchain network is configured with standard Certificate Authorities for trust anchors, then the application does not need to use this package.
+If the target blockchain network is configured with standard Certificate Authorities for trust anchors, the application does not need to use this package.

 The following section targets a current or future contributor to this project itself.